0

 While the absence of measurable ammonia or nitrites can be a good indicator that the tank is cycling properly - that ammonia and nitrites are being broken down and oxidised by microbial action - it is by no means the only measure of water quality.

 Organic waste levels are easily increased in tanks that are overstocked or where there is heavy feeding of live food.
-For this reason, many professional fishkeepers who feed their fish heavily carry out daily water changes to keep water quality high.
+For this reason, many professional fish keepers who feed their fish heavily carry out regular water changes to keep water quality high.

 Shrimps and other detritivores are excellent at breaking down excess food and other larger organic waste particles in the tank.

 Ammonia is not the only contaminant in aquarium water.
 Organic waste gives rise to pathogenic microbes if it is not broken down quickly.
-Fortunately, filter media harbor microbes that form bio-films that clump together even fine organic waste and other contaminants.
-The filter therefore acts as an efficient trap for organic waste particles as long as there is enough media.
-The mature microbial biofilm action is what keeps the water crystal clear in a mature aquarium with adequate filtration.
+Fortunately, filter media harbor microbes that form bio-films that clump together fine organic waste and other contaminants.
+It is this bio-films that keeps the water crystal clear with low bacteria count in a mature aquarium with adequate filtration.
 Even very fine filter media alone would have a hard time clarifying the water without the help of microbial bio-films.
-An adequate amount of filter media is therefore important for maintaining good water quality.
-Cloudy water that persists over a long period of time is a clear indication that the amount of filtration in a tank is inadequate.
-The opposite is also true - consistently crystal clear water is a good indication that the filtration system is working properly to trap organic waste.

 Consistently crystal clear water should be the default state of the aquarium when the filtration system is properly set up.